wimlds/berlin-ds-lab/README.md

 ### Business presentation and technical handover

 * You will present your results to your "client".
-Train using the "right" language and not making it too technical.
+Train using language your client can understand and not making it too technical.
 * Time to polish your code repository and write some documentation.
 We'll give feedback!

 ## Weekly calls